Design Books Recommendations

 User Experience

 - The Design of Everyday Things, by Donald Norman: A seminal work on user experience, from an industrial design standpoint.
 Yet 90% of the content applies to digital design.
-It’s one of those books where immediately after reading it, you think: “well, that was pretty obvious” (to make that clear: that’s a compliment in my book).
+It’s one of those books where immediately after reading it, you think: “well, that was pretty obvious” (to be 100% clear: that’s a compliment).

 - Designing for Interaction, by Dan Saffer